Simlish Translator

 Frequently Asked Questions

-Simlish is the fictional sims language created by Will Wright and used in every game in The Sims series.
-It was designed to feel emotionally meaningful without belonging to any real language, so the games could sell internationally without re-recording all the dialogue.
-Maxis hired voice actors to improvise the sounds, drawing from Ukrainian and Tagalog phonemes for their expressive qualities.
-Today it has a documented vocabulary of hundreds of words used consistently across the series.
+Simlish is the fictional Sims language created by Will Wright and used in every game in The Sims series.
+It was designed to feel emotional without belonging to any real language, so players could understand the mood from tone alone.
+Today it has many known words used across the series.

 Sul Sul is the Simlish word for hello, used as the standard greeting across every game in The Sims series.
 It's the most recognized simlish phrase and the first word most fans learn.
 Dag Dag is the matching farewell, meaning goodbye, and together they're the two most-searched simlish words.
 Both appear consistently from Sims 1 through Sims 4.